metabase/metabase/docs/embedding/static-embedding.md

 2. Click **Code**.
 3. In the top code block, you'll find the sample code for your web server.
 You'll also find the iframe snippet to plug into your HTML template or single page app.

-When you make changes to the style, appearance, or parameter preview settings, the server code sample will update as well.
+When you make changes to the style, appearance, or parameter preview settings, Metabase will update the code and highlight the changes.
 Make sure to copy these changes to your actual server code.

 ![Code samples for embedding](./images/05-code.png)